HIshimmoo/OSIF_Revised/README.md

    - Finally, the candidate window with the lowest adjusted cost is selected and displayed—all in one click.

 4. **Update Parameter Function**
-   - We can now update all the initial values by the fitted values by clicking "Update Parameters"
+   - We can now update all the initial values by the fitted values by clicking "Update parameters"
    - The Auto-Freq also updates the initial values during iteration.

 ## Data Format